pingforhelp/BCA/docs/computer-sci/computer-fundamentals/unit-2.md

 # Topologies
 A network topology is the arrangement of devices (nodes) and connections (links) in a computer network.
 It shows how computers, servers, and other devices are connected and how data flows between them.
 There are two main types of topology:
 1. Physical Topology: The actual physical layout of cables and devices.
-2.Logical Topology: How data moves across the network, regardless of physical layout
+2.Logical Topology: How data moves across the network, regardless of physical layout.

+# Internet Basics